 San Francisco is Hanna's home.

-Her first show took place at the spaghetti dinner in middle school, age ten.
-Whitney Houston had always been her favorite and performing "The Greatest Love Of All" made sense.
-Hands in pockets, starring at the ground, Hanna was nervous and the performance was mediocre at best.
+Her first performance was at the spaghetti dinner in middle school, age ten.
+Whitney Houston had always been her favorite and singing "The Greatest Love Of All" made sense.
+Hands in pockets, starring at the ground, Hanna was nervous and the performance was okay.

 If at first you don't succeed, try again.
-Hanna persisted and took any opportunity to perform - birthday parties, spanish class, playing with her brother's friends - and by age 13 she could sing.
-On video, Hanna does Jefferson Airplane's "Somebody to Love" at another spaghetti dinner.
-Hanna is confident, her voice is controlled, and she plans to continue.
+Hanna took all opportunity to perform - birthday parties, spanish class, a disco band with her brother's friends - and by age 13 she had developed real skills.
+On video, Hanna does Jefferson Airplane's "Somebody to Love" at a school event.
+She is confident, her voice is controlled, and she is really performing.

-A disco band happened age 16, a rock band called Roxy, and by college Hanna was introduced to Jazz.
+Age 16, she joined a disco band, then a rock band called Roxy in her early 20s, and by college Hanna was introduced to Jazz.
 Everyone was doing it, including her then housemate and now drummer, Zack Ehrlich.

-She studied music theory and continued to sing at every opportunity, including busking in Europe and any town she visited.
-Hanna then got a degree in Italian.
+She studied music theory and looked for any musical opportunity, including busking in Europe in every town she visited (except Paris, as it’s illegal without a permit to street perform).
+Hanna later got a degree in Italian from UC Santa Cruz.
 She lived in Italy for a year and met guitarist Francesco Lesi the way any singer does- cold calling a music school and hoping for the best.
-The duo played throughout the year in Italy.
-Later, she joined 60's girl group The Bang where she learned a new repertoire and how to dance in unison with the two other female singers and backing band.
+The duo played throughout her year in Italy.
+She later joined 60's girl group The Bang.
+Hanna learned an entirely new repertoire and how to dance in unison with the two other female singers, that came with a backing band.

 Fast forward to San Francisco and Hanna used the same principle she had from the start: show up and do it.
-She went out most nights to meet players, try out stages and new song arrangements, and to make mistakes.
+She went out most nights to meet other musicians, try out stages and new song arrangements, and make mistakes.
 This is how we learn.
-Though San Francisco is a relatively small city, there are many talented artists to share inspiration and stages, and that is why it remains her home.
+Though San Francisco is a relatively small city, there are many talented artists to share inspiration and stages with, and that is why San Francisco remains her home.